 Normally, the individual who was harmed is the plaintiff in a personal injury case—not their loved ones.
 But there are two main situations where family members can stand in and file the claim on their behalf, acting as the plaintiff:

 - Wrongful death cases.
-When a person died rather than simply being injured, or if they later passed away of their injuries, it is considered a wrongful death claim.
+When a person died rather than simply being injured, or if they later passed away from their injuries, it is considered a wrongful death claim.
 The family has a right to claim a financial recovery on behalf of their loss.
 (A family can also handle a claim for a relative who passed away for unrelated reasons—although this is not considered “wrongful death.”)

 - The person is not sound of mind.
 If the person who was actually harmed by the injury is not capable of going to court or handling a claim, for any reason, family can do it on their behalf.
 For example, if a father with advanced Alzheimer’s was injured in a car accident, his adult children could potentially file the claim.
 Or, if a car crash victim is left in a coma, the person’s family could also handle the claim.